 They have a nice glossy finish when waxed and buffed, are resistant to stains, automobile fluids and road salts though they can sometimes be a little slippery when wet.
 As tough as these tiles can be, VCT can gouge from sharp objects and it might be wise to place a board under jack stands if you like to work on your car.

 In terms of cost, VCT is the least expensive alternative in garage floor tile and can sometimes be found for as low as .59 cents a square foot with a little searching.
+They are a great choice for a budget garage flooring.
 Keep in mind that they still require general maintenance such as waxing and the occasional buffing to keep looking nice.

 Installation is not as easy as interlocking tiles since the cement floor must be cleaned and prepped properly to accept the adhesive, but they can be installed in a weekend.
 Tile slippage can occasionally be an issue if you turn the tires of your car on the floor when not moving and tire marks may need to be buffed out.
 If you do damage a tile however, they can easily be replaced one at a time.